How Deep Can You Snorkel? – Underwater Snorkeling Guide

 Also, keep your heart rate in check.
 Anyone with a heart rate of 110 or more is not fit to hold their breath underwater.

-If you truly want to be a snorkel diver, you have to push yourself.
+If you truly want to be a snorkel diver and do some underwater snorkeling, you have to push yourself.
 There may be times when holding your breath might feel uncomfortable, but as long as this discomfort isn’t immense, keep on moving if you want to truly explore the beauty of the ocean.

 The more fit your body is, the better it will work at pumping oxygen throughout your system.
-This will also allow for anaerobic combustion which will allow your body to perform well, even when you’re holding your breath.
+This will also allow for anaerobic combustion which will allow your body to perform well, even when you’re holding your breath when you snorkel dive.

 Keeping Your Gear Clean